trngminhtrang/About-Me/README.md

 - 👋 Hi, I’m Trang but I usually go by Sophia
 - 👀 I’m interested in data analytics and data visualization with the focus on data science in the long run
-- 🌱 I’m currently learning Business Analytics and Data Analytics skills and tools like SQL, Tableau
+- 🌱 I’m currently a Business Analyst and self-taught Data Analust with knowledge in SQL, Python, Tableau and PowerBI
-- 💞️ I’m looking for opportunities in analyzing data where I could improve my skillsets and contribute to make impacts
+- 💞️ I’m looking for opportunities in the Data Analytics field where I could improve my skillsets and use data-driven decision to make impacts

 <!---
 trngminhtrang/trngminhtrang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.